 Introduction to MANET; Incident Analysis & Response Theory

-This first half of the session will cover the characteristics of mobile ad hoc networks (MANET), their applications and common security vulnerabilities.
+The first half of the session will cover the characteristics of mobile ad hoc networks (MANET), their applications and common security vulnerabilities.
 The rest of the day will focus on the concepts and practical processes of incident analysis and response.

-Security in MANET, Dynamic Source Routing, Attacks in MANET, DDoS, Incident Response Process, Electronic Evidence Collection and Analysis, Cyber kill Chain Techniques.
+Security in MANET, Dynamic Source Routing, Attacks in MANET, DDoS, Incident Response Process, Electronic Evidence Collection and Analysis, Cyber Kill Chain techniques.